 - Finance and delivery.

-Alongside these roundtables, we will also conduct secondary research to inform a series of four discussion papers on these topics.
-Ultimately, these findings will help to inform the Centre for London’s housing manifesto, which will provide policy recommendations for the mayoral candidates ahead of the 2020 election.
+Ultimately, these findings will help to inform the Centre for London’s housing manifesto, which will be published in the autumn and will provide policy recommendations for the mayoral candidates ahead of the 2020 election.